 .
 On weekends, you can find us at various farmer's markets.
 Click here for our Farmer's Market schedule

-Simply put, the best tasting apricots in the world!
+Simply put, these are the sweetest & best tasting apricots in the world!
 They are a rare (only 800 acres left in the state) and flavorful apricot famous for its delicate taste and superb dried flavor.
 This variety can only be grown in a few places in the world including the Santa Clara Valley.

 All the old-timers know that slabs are the extra-ripe, fullest-of-sweetness kind of dried apricot.
 Usually hand-cut and when placed on a tray to dry, they lose their shape and "slab" out on the tray.
 Often compared to fruit leather, slabs are the sweetest, most intense flavor of our dried Blenheim apricot.